Using Shelly devices with MQTT

 Shelly devices are set to a 30 seconds publish interval even though the switch status hasn’t changed

-The device also publishes messages when restarted on the topics
+The device also publishes messages when restarted on the topics:

 A screen shot of theses messages and topics is shown below: